rangle/ngCourse2/handout/routing/route_lifecycle_hooks.md

 These are places where you can perform logic to see if the user is able to navigate to or away from the component.

-An example use case for `@CanActivate` would be doing a permissions check.
-A potential use case for `routerCanDeactivate` might be is to confirm if a user wants to leave a form where s/he has entered unsaved data.
+For example you might use `@CanActivate` to do a permissions check.
+You might use `routerCanDeactivate` to confirm if a user wants to leave a form where there is unsaved data.

-Both of these hooks will receive the next and previous `componentInstruction`, which represent the route you are navigating from and to, respectively.
+Both of these hooks will receive the next and previous `componentInstruction`, which represent the route you are navigating from and to respectively.

 ## Example componentInstruction